In this 9-minute read:

 - How small business software can save you time and effort

 Let’s face facts: Amazon changed everything for bookstores, and has killed off nearly all of the huge, national booksellers.
-Barnes & Noble is the sole remaining national chain, but is facing management troubles, is hemorrhaging money, and is shopping around for a buyer.
+Barnes & Noble is the sole remaining national chain, but recently faced serious management troubles, was hemorrhaging money, and was sold to an investment management firm in August 2019.

 If you run an independent bookstore, you may applaud or mourn these giants’ demise, but you should take careful note and work to ensure your business offers something that Amazon (and the former big chains) can’t provide.